-Below are the links to four MTQs.
-As you’ll see each one if for a different type of role and it’s no coincidence that 99% of our consulting is with these four types of performer.
-If ‘what you do’ is not represented below then email us at email@example.com instead.
+Below are the links to four Mental Toughness Questionnaires.
+As you’ll see each one is for a different type of role and it’s no coincidence that 99% of our consulting is with these four types of performers.

 About Measuring Mental Toughness